 The installation method for blown fiberglass and blown cellulose is identical.
 A shredding and blowing machine located outside the house forces the blown insulation through a long, flexible hose that extends into the attic, where a technician directs the flow.

 Blown fiberglass and blown cellulose insulation can be installed directly over existing attic insulation, providing that this older insulation is in good condition.

 If you haven't yet made this energy-saving investment, it's definitely worth doing.
 Once it's complete, there's no maintenance to worry about.
 An insulation upgrade is a once-and-done improvement you'll enjoy for as long as you own your house.

 Need attic insulation?
-We offer free estimates for attic insulation and the use of blown insulation in Topeka, Lawrence, Olathe, Miami, Overland Park, Lenexa, Shawnee, Ottawa, Tecumseh, Gardner, and all surrounding cities and towns.
+We offer free estimates for attic insulation and the use of blown insulation in Kansas City, Overland Park, Lawrence, Topeka, Olathe, Lees Summit, Independence, Manhattan, Blue Springs, Shawnee, and all surrounding cities and towns.
 Contact us today!